Owl's eye appearance: Histological cases

 Owl's eye appearances were also found within tissues and organs and are tied with histopathological cases.
-Most of these cases are also relevant to the pathology cases, however, these cases were more focused on the specifics of a singular organ or tissue where the owl's eye appearance showed up.
-These cases are also found to have moderate relevance to the cytomegalovirus.
+Most of these cases are also relevant to the pathology cases.
+However, these cases focused more on the specifics of a singular organ or tissue where the owl's eye appeared.
+These cases also have moderate relevance to the cytomegalovirus.

-In 1983, a journal wrote on a case study that found owl's eye appearance within the human eyes with the presence of a potential cytomegalovirus with a deficient immune system.
+In 1983, a journal wrote on a case study that found owl's eye appearance within the human eyes with the presence of potential cytomegalovirus with a deficient immune system.
 This was from the symptoms of inflammation that gave the diagnosis of an immune system to be deficient.

 In 1985, a journal wrote that the appearance of owl's eye signs was due to the presence of inflammatory bowel disease.
-This finding created a suspicion that the patient in this case was, infected with the cytomegalovirus infection.
-However, further investigations showed that the patient indeed was leading to a weak immune system.
-The patient was also identified as an 80-year-old man who has had a short-term case of diarrhea of blood and mucus, which was not contained and resulted in his death.
+This finding created a suspicion that the patient, in this case, was, infected with the cytomegalovirus infection.
+However, further investigations showed that the patient was leading to a weak immune system.
+The patient was also identified as an 80-year-old man with a short-term case of diarrhea of blood and mucus, which was not contained and resulted in his death.
 The autopsy found the presence of cytomegalovirus this way.

-In 2002, a rare case study journal wrote that a range of cytomegalovirus can infect patients diagnosed with aids and compromised immune systems, however, it was rare to involve the skin of the patient.
+In 2002, a rare case study journal wrote that a range of cytomegalovirus could infect patients diagnosed with AIDS and compromised immune systems.
+However, it was rare to involve the patient's skin.
 The skin at the cellular level was found to have owl's eye appearance and was concluded after several tests to be the cytomegalovirus infection.

-In 2007, a journal wrote on the presence of owl's eye appearance as cells found in a transplant to the patient.
+In 2007, a journal wrote about the presence of owls' eye appearance as cells found in a transplant to a patient.
 The owl's eye appearance was considered rare for cytomegalovirus infection in the transplant, but was considered concerning.
 The cytomegalovirus infection was found of relevance towards compromised immune patients, as previous cases show that immune problems for patients have a similar case of cytomegalovirus infection.

-In 2015, a review journal wrote on herpes infection and made a finding that owl's eye appearance was found in most organs through the investigation of a liver transplant.
-This provides evidence that the appearance of an owl's eye allowed the doctors to diagnose that the infection of cytomegalovirus from the liver transplant can be detected through detection tools.
+In 2015, a review journal wrote on herpes infection.
+It made a finding that owl's eye appearance was found in most organs through the investigation of a liver transplant.
+This provides evidence that the appearance of an owl's eye allowed the doctors to diagnose that cytomegalovirus infection from the liver transplant can be detected through detection tools.

-In 2019, a case study was conducted on a series of patients that were infected with cytomegalovirus, and found the presence of owl's eye appearance due to the presence of the virus.
+In 2019, a case study was conducted on a series of patients that were infected with cytomegalovirus, and found the presence of the owl's eye appearance due to the presence of the virus.
 These owl's eye appearances were able to conclude that high-risk patients had a higher risk of cytomegalovirus.